telerik/kendo-ui-core/docs-aspnet-mvc/vs-integration/upgrade-api-analyzer.md

 ![](images/upgrade-api-analyzer_5.png)

+### Analyzing the Changes

-The tool starts analyzing the code.
+After the setup of the tool is ready, the Upgrade API Analyzer starts analyzing the code.

 **Figure 3: The tool starts analyzing as soon as you open a solution**

 ![](images/upgrade-api-analyzer_1.png)

-The Upgrade API Analyzer lists all the changes that are found between the two versions.
-To present the results from the comparison, the tool uses the [RadGridView for WPF](http://docs.telerik.com/devtools/wpf/controls/radgridview/overview2.html) which provides options for handling of the data such as sorting, filtering, and resizing columns.
+The tool lists all the changes that are found between the two versions.
+To present the results from the comparison, the it uses the [RadGridView for WPF](http://docs.telerik.com/devtools/wpf/controls/radgridview/overview2.html), which provides options for data handling such as sorting, filtering, and resizing columns.

 **Figure 4: The Upgrade API Analyzer lists the found differences**